 How to get to Macedonia Village:

-Travel west out of Honiara, after 45 minutes drive you’ll see Bonegi Beach, shortly after this on the left before the next bridge you’ll see a track, which you turn into; this is Bonego River.
+Travel west out of Honiara, and after a 45-minute drive you’ll see Bonegi Beach, shortly after this on the left before the next bridge you’ll see a track, which you turn into; this is Bonegi River.
 Follow the track for another kilometre and you’ll come to the river.

 This is the start of your hike, heading inland on the easter side of the river.
 From here you’ll find the upstream, well-beaten path next to the river to Macedonia Village.
 Locals will be coming and going and will tell you the way if you’re unsure.

 A collection of small waterfalls behind lush greenery awaits you on this 3-hour hike a couple of miles from Honiara.
 Don’t forget your swimsuit if you like to enjoy a swim during your hike and expect to get very wet even if you’re trying not to.

 I was going to put this in the ‘easy’ category based on the length of time it takes to hike there and back, but it’s incredibly slippery (especially on the way down) so be careful and take your time.

 How to get to Borare Cascades: